 These diseases were once quite common in the U.S. and led to many deaths.
 However, routine vaccinations have helped nearly eliminate tetanus and diphtheria infections.
-Pertussis, however, continues to rise in the U.S. Before 2005, only young children could receive the pertussis vaccine.
+Pertussis seems to have plateaued in recent years in the U.S. Before 2005, only young children could receive the pertussis vaccine.
 Waning immunity and inadequate vaccination -- many parents choose not to vaccinate their children -- have led to a resurgence of the disease in the U.S. in recent years.
 Outbreaks of pertussis among adolescents and adults have been reported in several states.

 Tdap vaccination offers the best prevention against pertussis, tetanus, and diphtheria.
 Tdap stands for tetanus and diphtheria toxoids with acellular pertussis.
 It is marketed under the brand names Adacel and Boostrix.

 Tdap is an inactive vaccine, which means it is made using dead bacteria.
 The dead germs cannot make you sick.
 Tdap is not the same as DTaP, the vaccine used for children to prevent the same diseases.

 The CDC recommends the Tdap vaccine for all adults ages 19 and older who have never received the vaccine, especially:

 - Health care workers who have direct contact with patients

 - Caregivers of infants under 1 year old, including parents, grandparents, and babysitters